EdgeVerve/cep-provision/CONTRIBUTION.md

 # Contributing

-Thank you for your interest in oe.io, an open source project administered by EdgeVerve.
+Thank you for your interest in CEP, an open source project administered by EdgeVerve.

 ## Raising issues